Alexandria's founded by Alexander

 The modern asphalted road runs more or less on top of the Chrysorrhoas River that divided Gerasa in two, and the Roman ruins of all the official buildings occupy the left (west) side.
 A modern paved road squeeze between this asphalted road and the impressive remains of the Roman Hippodrome leads to the modern entrance gate.
 I walk the entire length of the Hippodrome (260 meters), where pseudo-Romans are now in full action with their horse races.
 The east side of the Hippodrome is best preserved with a complex system of vaults that was supposed to carry the weight of the 16 or 17 rows of seating above.
 I stop a moment to take a close look at the impressive length of the field, trying to picture how in the third century, as many as 15,000 people filled the tiers.

 Once inside the old city walls, I almost immediately stand in the middle of the Great Oval Forum, bordered by high Ionic columns, the iconic image of Gerasa.
 It's not only the oval shape that captures the attention but also the size of this entirely paved piazza that is no less than 90 meters long!
-Behind the columns runs a two meters wide sidewalk.
+Behind the columns runs a two-meter-wide sidewalk.
 I stand here in awe for quite a while, trying to realize that I am really here and not staring at a picture of some kind.
 I could have spent much more time in this wondrous, unique spot.
 Although this space is generally referred to as a forum, archaeologists need to figure out the actual function of this space.
 The significance of the two square podiums in the middle still needs to be determined since they could have served as an altar or simply as a base for some statues.
 Underneath the Forum, the remains of a drainage system have been discovered – how ingenious!

 Over my left shoulder lies the large Roman Theater, and ahead of me runs the Cardo, the north-south axis along the river.
 My view over the straight road stops at the first Tetrapylon that marked the crossing with the southern Decumanus.
 A second Tetrapylon stands further down the Cardo where the northern Decumanus crosses, and beyond that, approximately 800 meters further, I can see the Northern City Gate.
 Almost the entire length of the Cardo is framed with slender Corinthian columns behind which the sidewalk, probably once covered, leads to the entrance of the many temples of the Forum.
 Still, when the Cardo was enlarged in the second century, it was decided to replace the Ionian capitals with Corinthian ones – a matter of fashion, probably.